NdV66/CharacterDocMaker/README.md

 This project is about to create a simple page for generating a simple RPG-character pdf.

+# Goals

+- no additional libraries, only HTML, SCSS and Angular (!)
+- simple page
+-

 # How to develop it locally?

 ## Run development server